device42/device42-docs/docs/integration/external-integrations/device42-servicenow-connector.md

     ![](/assets/images/SN_Store_Download_2.png)

-    - On the settings page click at the top of the page to enable editing (See below)
+    - On the settings page click at the top of the page to enable editing (See below).

-    - Fill in the URL for the Device42 connector (`_connect.device42.net_`),  and paste in the Verification token you have from D42 (see first steps above) and enter your D42 URL, then Save.
+    - Fill in the URL for the Device42 connector (`connect.device42.net`),  and paste in the Verification token you have from Device42 (see first steps above) and enter your D42 URL, then **Save**.

 ![](/assets/images/SN_Store_Download_3.png)